zhongyuanzhao000/simple-java-maven-app/README.md

 the "Deliver" stage of your Pipeline.

 The `pom.xml`file also includes junit dependency, `jacoco` plugin and `p3c-pmd` plugin for code coverage check and code norm check.

+The `sonar-project.properties` file is used for code quality analysis with Sonar-Scanner.